-Goshen came into being as Goshen Junction in 1872 when the townsite was laid out by the San Joaquin branch of the Central Pacific Railroad.
+Goshen came into being as Goshen Junction in 1872 when the San Joaquin branch of the Central Pacific Railroad laid out the townsite.
 In 1874 a branch line was built from Goshen to Visalia, inspiring the hope that Goshen would become a great railway center.
-Goshen Junction had become an important stop on the Central Pacific’s main line by 1883, with two small hotels, and a railway passenger and freight depot.
+Goshen Junction had become an important stop on the Central Pacific’s main line by 1883, with two small hotels and a railway passenger and freight depot.

-Goshen then served as a major transfer point for wheat to be shipped to market.
-The first school was constructed in 1885 and the Central Pacific Railroad changed its name to the Southern Pacific Railroad.
+Goshen then served as a major transfer point for shipping wheat to market.
+The first school was constructed in 1885, and the Central Pacific Railroad changed its name to the Southern Pacific Railroad.

-By the time Goshen’s centennial was celebrated the town’s population had grown substantially.
-Today it is ideally situated for commercial development because of its proximity to busy State Highway 99 and State Highway 198, rail access and the nearby airport.
-Its industrial base is rapidly increasing and the community has ready access to necessary infrastructure.
+The town's population had grown substantially by the time Goshen’s centennial was celebrated.
+Today it is ideally situated for commercial development because of its proximity to busy State Highway 99 and State Highway 198, rail access, and the nearby airport.
+Its industrial base is rapidly increasing, and the community has ready access to the necessary infrastructure.

 Located along the Highway 99 corridor, Goshen is considered to be in a Prime Development Area.
 There are many prime Agricultural and Industrial properties available in this community.
 Goshen has immediate access to rail and highway.